 - Which island is better?
 The Big Island vs. Oʻahu, Kauaʻi, and Maui.

-The Big Island is officially known as the island of Hawaiʻi and received this nickname for a good reason: it is the largest island of the United States with a total surface of 4,029 square miles (10,433 square kilometers)!
-Its surface area is also greater than that of all other Hawaiian island combined.
+The Big Island is officially the island of Hawaiʻi, and the nickname fits: at 4,029 square miles (10,433 square kilometers) it is the largest island in the United States, with more land than every other Hawaiian island combined.

-The 206,315 inhabitants of the Big Island (which is only 14.3% of the total population of the state of Hawaiʻi, 2022 census) mostly live in and around the two large population centers in the island: Hilo (the capital) on the east coast, and Kona on the west coast.
+The roughly 210,000 residents of the Big Island (about 14 percent of the state total, 2025 estimate) mostly live around the two main population centers: Hilo, the county seat, on the east coast, and Kona on the west coast.

-If you are interested in reading more about Hawaiʻi we recommend the following two pages: One with 3 reasons why we think the Big Island is so incredible impressive, and the other with 40+ facts about Hawaiʻi.
+If you want to read more about Hawaiʻi we recommend two pages: one with three reasons we rate the Big Island so highly, and another with 40+ facts about Hawaiʻi.

 3 Good Reasons why the Big Island is so Impressive